-Can solar panels be damaged by hail?
+Can solar panels withstand hail?

+As part of that certification, there are several tests that a solar panel must pass.
 One of these is IEC 61215, which involves accelerated stress tests to see how well the module holds up under heat, cold, wind, humidity, UV light, and mechnical stress - including hail.

 There are two versions of the standard: the original IEC 61215, and a newer IEC 61215:2005.
 There is a difference in strength rating between the two tests - read more about that later.

 The hail test basically involves shooting 25 mm (one inch) ice pellets at 23 meters/second (51 miles per hour) at the panel.
 If the panel survives 11 such impacts, it passes the test.

 According to the National Oceanic & Atmospheric Administration (NOAA), one inch hail is considered severe, and hailstones in a severe thunderstorm would be expected to fall at about 40 mph at most.
 So, this test exceeds the velocity of hail impacts even in a severe thunderstorm.